James Scott, Duke of Monmouth: Exile and rebellion

 During the Exclusion Crisis of 1679 to 1681, Monmouth attracted support as successor to the throne.
 Charles's heir, his brother, the Duke of York, was, as a Catholic, deeply unpopular and a bill was put before parliament excluding him from the succession.
 Monmouth's supporters hoped that he would be legitimised and become Charles's Protestant successor instead.
 However, the king was adamant in his opposition to changing the succession and prevented the bill from passing by dissolving parliament in May 1679.
 As Monmouth's popularity with the masses increased, he was obliged by his father to go into exile in the Dutch United Provinces in September 1679.
 Following the discovery of the so-called Rye House Plot in 1683, which aimed to assassinate both Charles II and his brother James, Monmouth, who had been encouraged by his supporters to assert his right to the throne, was identified as a conspirator.

-On King Charles II's death in February 1685, Monmouth led the Monmouth Rebellion, landing with three ships at Lyme Regis in Dorset in early June 1685, in an attempt to take the throne from his uncle, James II and VII.
+After King Charles II's death in February 1685, Monmouth led the Monmouth Rebellion, landing with three ships at Lyme Regis in Dorset in early June 1685, in an attempt to take the throne from his uncle, James II and VII.
 He published a "Declaration for the defence and vindication of the protestant religion and of the laws, rights and privileges of England from the invasion made upon them, and for delivering the Kingdom from the usurpation and tyranny of us by the name of James, Duke of York": King James responded to this by issuing an order for the publishers and distributors of the paper to be arrested.
 Monmouth declared himself as the rightful king at various places along the route including Axminster, Chard, Ilminster and Taunton.
 The two armies met at the Battle of Sedgemoor on 6 July 1685, the last clear-cut pitched battle on open ground between two military forces fought on English soil: Monmouth's makeshift force could not compete with the regular army, and was soundly defeated.